gatecat/nextpnr-xilinx/README.md

  - Run `make` (with -jN as appropriate)

 ## Building the Arty example - XRay database
- - Run `pypy3 xilinx/python/bbaexport.py --device  xc7a35tcsg324-1 --bba xilinx/xc7a35t.bba`
+ - Run `pypy3 xilinx/python/bbaexport.py --device xc7a35tcsg324-1 --bba xilinx/xc7a35t.bba` (regular cpython works as well, but is a lot slower)
  - Run `./bbasm xilinx/xc7a35t.bba xilinx/xc7a35t.bin`
  - Run `attosoc.sh` in `xilinx/examples/arty-a35`.